 The FAO maintains all financial aid information electronically.
-Official financial aid award information, including the financial aid award letter communication, as well as a checklist of items received and any relevant comments, are kept in PeopleSoft.
-Any relevant documents are stored in ImageNow.
-The FAO also uses Qualtrics surveys for additional financial aid application questions, and those are stored in the Financial Aid shared drive.
+Official financial aid offer information, including the financial aid offer letter communication, as well as a checklist of items received and any relevant comments, are kept in PeopleSoft.
+Any relevant documents are stored in PerceptiveContent.
+The FAO also pulls additional financial aid information from the Admissions application, and those reports are stored in the Financial Aid shared drive.

-2021 Financial Aid Calendar
+2022 Financial Aid Calendar